StackOneHQ/cursor-rules-to-claude/README.md

 # cursor-rules-to-claude

+> Let Claude Code use your Cursor rules.

-Convert Cursor IDE rules (.mdc files) to Claude.md format for AI code assistance.
+Convert Cursor IDE rules (.md/.mdc files) to CLAUDE.md format for AI code assistance.
+Perfect for using in GitHub Actions before running Claude Code.

 ## Why is this useful?